Flat Rate Tuition: The Key to Cheaper College?

 When you’re doing this, make sure you understand how the flat rate tuition program works.
 Most flat rate tuition programs kick in at 12 credit hours, but some don’t kick in until 15 credit hours.
 If you’re only planning to take 12 credits per semester, you wouldn’t qualify for the flat rate tuition program.

 Even schools with flat rate tuition programs still have per credit hour tuition.
 This is the rate they charge students who don’t take enough classes to qualify for flat rate tuition.
 Look on the college’s website to find the normal per credit hour tuition rate.
 Then you can calculate how much tuition would cost if you didn’t qualify for the flat rate program.

 Cost quotes on most college websites include tuition and mandatory fees.
 Fees can add hundreds of dollars to the cost of college each semester.
 You need to make sure the tuition numbers on the website include both tuition and mandatory fees.

 This goes for both flat rate and per credit hour tuition models.
 Make sure you’re comparing equivalent numbers by knowing whether mandatory fees are included.

 Whether a school charges per credit hour or flat rate tuition is just one factor to consider when deciding which college to attend.
 You also need to take into account things like each school’s financial aid offerings.

-For instance, if a flat rate school offers you a tuition scholarship, that college may be a better choice.
-So, you need to look at the whole picture, not just the tuition cost.
-(In fact, overfocusing on tuition is one of the common mistakes people make when budgeting for college.)
+For instance, if a flat rate school offers you a scholarship, that college may be a better choice.
+You need to look at the whole picture, not just the tuition cost.
+(In fact, overfocusing on tuition is one of the most common mistakes people make when budgeting for college.)